Financial Support

 Support from our charity

-Our linked Charity, Friends of Lancashire County Ensembles, will be offering bursaries to provide some financial support to young people in Lancashire who show an interest in or talent for music, in situations where their parent or carer’s financial circumstances might not be able to meet the full cost of the activity.
+Our linked Charity, Friends of Lancashire County Ensembles (FLCE), will be offering bursaries to provide some financial support to young people in Lancashire who show an interest in or talent for music, in situations where their parent or carer’s financial circumstances might not be able to meet the full cost of the activity.
+The fund can provide a contribution towards these costs.

 Other Organisations offering support